 John Thomas Oscroft played for Nottinghamshire between 1867 and 1874.
 Born in Arnold on 24 March 1846, he was a younger brother of William Oscroft, who captained the County in 1881 and 1882.
 He was also the nephew of Thomas Oscroft senior, the first of the Oscroft family of Arnold to come to cricketing prominence.

-He made his first class debut for Nottinghamshire against Middlesex in June 1867 at the Cattle Market Ground in Islington, London.
-A right handed batsman, he came into the side in place of the injured George Parr but could only make 0 & 3 in the match.
+He made his First-Class debut for Nottinghamshire against Middlesex in June 1867 at the Cattle Market Ground in Islington, London.
+A right handed batsman, he came into the side in place of the injured George Parr but could only make 0 and 3 in the match.